Natvs/Nt.SyntaxParser/README.md

 # GrammarParser

 ## Introduction
-This project takes a grammar file as input and parses it to an abstract tree.
+This project takes a grammar file as input and parses into a grammar structure.
 It aims to be used when creating new software languages.

 ## Grammar file